Heart failureCardiomyopathy; Congestive heart failure

 Systolic.Systolic heart failure is a pumping problem.
 In systolic failure, the heart muscles weaken and cannot pump enough blood throughout the body.
 The left ventricle is usually stretched (dilated).
 Fluid backs up and accumulates in the lungs (pulmonary edema).
 Systolic heart failure typically occurs in men between the ages of 50 to 70 years who have had a heart attack.

-To help determine the severity of left-sided heart failure, doctors use an ejection fraction (EF) calculation, also called a left-ventricular ejection fraction (LVEF).
+To help characterize the left-sided heart failure, doctors use an ejection fraction (EF) calculation, also called a left-ventricular ejection fraction (LVEF).
 This is the percentage of the blood pumped out from the left ventricle during each heartbeat.
 An EF of 50% to 75% or so is considered normal.
-People with left-ventricular heart failure are classified as either having a preserved EF (greater than 50%) or a reduced EF (less than 50%).
+People with left-ventricular heart failure are classified as either having a preserved EF (greater than 40-50%) or a reduced EF (less than 40-50%).

 Failure on the Right Side (Right-Ventricular Heart Failure)